 Figure 2.1 shows a situation with row crops.
-It can also be valid to place collection buckets within rows or beds.
+It can also be valid to place collection buckets within rows or beds - example testing overhead frost protection systems in orchards/vineyards.

 FIELD MEASUREMENTS

 Repeat the following field measurements and calculations in each area of interest.